-The .270 caliber rifle is popular for big game hunting.
+The .270 Winchester caliber is a popular bullet to use for big game hunting.
 It’s claim to fame is a point and shoot with high-quality performance and widespread availability.
-The .270 shoots flat up to 300 yards.
-Even with perfect eyesight, it is more difficult to see details at a distance.
-Choosing the best scope for 270 will improve your accuracy, safety, and range.
+The .270 Win. shoots flat up to 300 yards.
+Even with perfect eyesight, it is difficult to see details at that far a distance.
+Choosing the best scope for your .270 hunting rifle will improve the accurate range at which you can take an ethical shot.

 A rifle scope works similar to a telescope.
 It has an objective lens at the far end and an ocular lens near the eye.
 The objective lens transmits light back to the ocular lens, magnifying the viewable image.